 Webinar snippet: IT SME that benefited from a MDM and MAM solution to stay secure remotely

-For example, AFON deployed Microsoft InTune – a cloud-based mobile device management (MDM) and mobile application management (MAM) software – to provide their client the centralised control they need to keep their network secure.
+For example, AFON IT deployed Microsoft InTune – a cloud-based mobile device management (MDM) and mobile application management (MAM) software – to provide their client the centralised control they need to keep their network secure.

 This enabled the client to implement an automatic enrollment and deployment of company-issued laptops for their employees, as well as automatically installing authorised business applications, disk encryption, and data access policies to these laptops.